by Karen Jones

 Select Print & Scan from the Apple Menu > System Preferences.
 Pick your printer from the left-hand column.
 At the bottom of the column, select the minus-sign (-) icon.
 The printer would be removed from the print list as a result of this action.

 Have an IP address: Networked printers often require a little more effort.
-Choose Add Printer or Scanner from the plus sign (+).
-Click IP at the top of the Add window when it appears.
+First, choose Add Printer or Scanner from the plus sign (+).
+Then, click IP at the top of the Add window when it appears.
 You will insert the device printer’s address now.

 Any delay in the process of scheduling paperwork, presentations, and other documents diverts the attention away from daily company activity, from brief delays in the middle of a print job to utter freezes that interrupt all production.
 Examine your production workflow to diagnose the problem, beginning with the paper queue in your printer management program and working your way out to triggers in your documents or the printing method itself.
 Hopefully, this article will help you to unpause any printer.